tommywalkie/sample-godot-rust-app/README.md

 rustc --version
 ```

-Depending of the OS, in order to be able to use Rust and `gdnative` crate effectively, we'll need to install Visual Studio C++ Build tools (if using Windows) and [CLang](https://rust-lang.github.io/rust-bindgen/requirements.html), so `rust-bindgen` (which is a `gdnative` dependency) can do its job properly.
+Depending of the OS, in order to be able to use Rust and `gdnative` crate effectively, we'll need to install Visual Studio C++ Build tools (if using Windows) and [CLang](https://rust-lang.github.io/rust-bindgen/requirements.html).

 ```bash
 # Check if CLang is installed and registered in PATH